hfahrudin/doc_dup_det/README.md

 ## Overview

 ### Optimized Inference
 New content embeddings and chunking are guided by a metadata-based rule system for faster processing.
-By leveraging metadata, the system focuses on relevant parts of the content, making it **faster than fully embedding-based chunking** while still being **more accurate than blind, uniform chunking** that ignores content structure or category.
+By leveraging metadata, the system focuses on relevant parts of the content, making it **cheaper and possibly faster than fully Semantic-based chunking** while still being **more accurate than blind, uniform chunking** that ignores content structure or category.

 ### Candidate Selection Strategy
 Similarity scores are aggregated across candidates to identify the most likely duplicates efficiently.
 Aggregating scores across multiple chunks prevents single-chunk noise from dominating the similarity decision, providing more robust duplicate detection compared to selecting candidates based on a single highest score.